HamzaHassanMir/TIC-TAC-TOE-GAME-USING-REACT/README.md

 🎮 Features
 Dynamic Game State: Real-time tracking of player turns (X and O).
 Win/Draw Logic: Automatically detects winning patterns across rows, columns, and diagonals, or identifies a draw if the board is full.
 Persistent Status: A dynamic header that updates to show the next player, the winner, or a draw message.
 Game Reset: A "Restart" feature that clears the board and resets the game state.
 Custom Styling: Dark-themed UI with a responsive grid and a Google Font integration ("Poppins").

-🛠️ Technical Details
+🛠️ Technical Details:

-State Management
+State Management:

 The game logic utilizes React's core hooks:
 useState: Manages the board array (squares), current turn (isXTurn), and the status message (record).
 useEffect: Monitors changes in the board to calculate the game status immediately after a move.

-Component Architecture
+Component Architecture:

 Game Component: The main container holding all logic and the grid layout.
 Square Component: A reusable functional sub-component that renders individual buttons for the grid.

-📂 Project Structure
+📂 Project Structure:
-Game.jsx: Contains the game logic, winning algorithm, and the Square component.

-style.css: Custom CSS containing the flexbox layout, dark-mode colors (#223541), and button styling.
+Game.jsx: Contains the game logic, winning algorithm, and the Square component. style.css: Custom CSS containing the flexbox layout, dark-mode colors (#223541), and button styling.

-🎨 Styling Preview
+🎨 Styling Preview:

 Background: Dark Slate (#223541)

-Text Color: Red (for X/O) and White (for headers)

-Reset Button: Greenyellow with rounded corners
+Text Color: Red (for X/O) and White (for headers) Reset Button: Greenyellow with rounded corners

-🚀 Installation & Setup
+🚀 Installation & Setup:

 1. Clone the project: